ctdk/goiardi/README.md

 DEPENDENCIES
 ------------

-Goiardi currently has five dependencies: go-flags, go-cache, go-trie, toml, and the mysql driver from go-sql-driver.
+Goiardi currently has seven dependencies: go-flags, go-cache, go-trie, toml, the mysql driver from go-sql-driver, logger, and go-uuid.

 To install them, run: